 - SSC mode 2 with different PDU Sessions (clause 4.3.5.1 of TS 23.502 [3]).

 4. In both cases in step 3, SMF1 may send a "use DNAI for next PDU session" indication to the AMF e.g. in the N1 SM Information to the UE via the AMF by invoking the Namf_Communication_N1N2MessageTransfer message for SSC mode #2 or SSC mode #3 session re-establishment.
-The indication contains the acual DNAI to be used for selection by AMF.
-AMF stores the indication.
+The indication contains the actual DNAI to be used for selection by AMF.
+For the SSC mode 3 with multiple PDU sessions, AMF stores the indication and performs step 5.
+For the SSC mode 2 with different PDU sessions, the AMF forwards the "use DNAI for next PDU session" indication to the UE and performs step 5a.

-5. AMF selects new SMF2 for the next PDU session establishment requested by the same UE.
+5. AMF selects new SMF2 for the next PDU session establishment requested by the same UE related to old PDU session with the recording of "use DNAI for next PDU session" indication.
 If AMF received the "use DNAI for next PDU session" indication from SMF1 in Step 4, then the AMF will use the DNAI received when selecting the new SMF (that can be done e.g. with assistance by NRF as proposed in solution #50).

-6. AMF issues Nsmf_PDUSession_CreateSMContext Request including the DNAI.
+5a.
+AMF selects new SMF2 for the next PDU session establishment requested by the same UE with "use DNAI for next PDU session" indication.
+The AMF will use the DNAI received from the UE when selecting the new SMF (that can be done e.g. with assistance by NRF as proposed in solution #50).6.
+AMF issues Nsmf_PDUSession_CreateSMContext Request including the DNAI.

-7. SMF2 considers the received DNAI from AMF when slecting a PSA for the session.
+7. SMF2 considers the received DNAI from AMF when selecting a PSA for the session.

 NOTE: Usage reporting for the relevant EC flows may be activated to track activity.
 Further re-anchoring (to a central UPF) may be triggered if EC application terminates.